-• The release of documents relevant to an ongoing regulatory matter would compromise the fair procedures applicable to the regulatory process.

-• It would undermine the current regulatory activity, contrary to the public interest in HIQA conducting its regulatory activities.
+- The release of documents relevant to an ongoing regulatory matter would compromise the fair procedures applicable to the regulatory process. - It would undermine the current regulatory activity, contrary to the public interest in HIQA conducting its regulatory activities.

 After weighing the factors in favour of release against those favouring refusal, I has decided that on balance, the public interest favoured the non-disclosure of the record listed.
+Accordingly, the information concerned has been redacted from the record to enable its release.